oliver32767/cork/readme.md

 Using a proxy server has two main advantages:

 * You can use the proxy to decrypt/encrypt SSL traffic.
-* No need to change hostnames/urls in the client code;
-this means that you can mock services for clients you do not have the source code to, or clients you don't want to modify.
+* Being able to map remote urls means that you can mock services for clients you do not have the source code to, or clients you don't want to modify.

 [Charles Proxy](http://www.charlesproxy.com) is the recommended proxy to use with Cork.
 It supports SSL decryption/encryption, mapping remote urls, and request/response inspection (useful for gathering canned data).